shenandoahliterary/ShenAleph692/README.md

 ShenAleph
 ===

-This is the WP theme for Shenandoah vol 68, issue 2.
+This is the WP theme for Shenandoah vol 69, issue 2, cloned from Shenandoah vol 68, issue 2 theme.

 This theme is based on the starter theme called `_s`, or `underscores`.